Dal makhani- Creamy black lentils cooked in butter with flavorful masala. Delicious, rich and comforting!

 Pick rinse and add the lentils to a large bowl.
 You can use a mix of whole black urad dal and red kidney beans or rajma.
 Pour enough water to soak the lentils and leave overnight or 8-12 hours.

 Drain and rinse thoroughly.
 Add the soaked lentils to a pressure cooker and pour 4 cups water to it.
 Also a pinch of salt and pressure cook for 18- 22 whistles in medium heat The dal should get cooked really well here.
-Once done, try mashing the few lentils with your fingers.
+Once done, try mashing the few cooked dal with your fingers.
 If the dal is not well cooked, add 1 cup or 2 cups of water and pressure cook for 5-6 more minutes.

 Once the pressure is released, mash the cooked urad dal well with a potato masher, add 1 cup water and simmer for around 30 minutes or until we prepare the masala.

-To make masala for dal makhani heat 4 tablespoons butter over medium heat in a heavy pan.
+To make masala for dal makhani heat 4 tablespoons unsalted butter over medium heat in a heavy pan.
 Add cumin seeds and let splutter.